 Opponents of an argument presented in a book or article will say explicitly or implicitly that they do not agree with the author, that is, with his or her premises or chain of logical reasoning.
 They will point out the holes in the argument, its false premises, its inconsistencies, thus putting its conclusion into doubt.
 In the back-and-forth of controversy, these holes may or may not be filled or patched up, thus leading to a revised conclusion, perhaps based on different evidence or on a different path of argumentation.
-In this way, academic — including scientific — discourse is supposed to progress toward the truth that is accepted eventually as an opinio communis in general agreement, until one day it is overcome by better arguments based on more firmly established premises.
+In this way, academic — including scientific — discourse is supposed to progress toward the truth that is accepted eventually as an opinio communis in general agreement, until one day, perhaps, it is overcome by better arguments based on more firmly established premises.
 The truth in this process of approximating the truth resides in the truth-values of the propositions serving as premises of the logically cogent argument.

 The process advances by counter-arguments being formulated by those who disagree in order finally to reach more or less provisional agreement among various opinionated positions.
 They argue differently from different premises.
 The controversy is therefore adversarial between or among positions, each formulating its respective position as incontrovertibly as it can to defeat the other's argument.
 One position may even be accepted as the victor in this adversarial contest.

 Phenomena can be interpreted more or less adequately.
 The adequacy or inadequacy lies with our human understanding of the phenomenon or phenomena in question.
-How closely can it come to lovingly capturing the phenomenon in all its inconspicuous and shy subtlety?
+How closely can it come to lovingly capturing the phenomenon in all its inconspicuous, multifaceted and shy subtlety?
 The truth of phenomena resides in their undistorted disclosure to our human mind, that is, in our more or less adequate interpretation of them, over which there is generally controversy.
 This controversy, however, in the first place, is not an argument between and among positions of proponents who agree or disagree with each other, but over the disclosure of the respective phenomenon itself.
 The touchstone is and remains the adequate or inadequate interpretation of the simple phenomenon itself, or the simple interconnected phenomena themselves.
 It does not suffice for two different adversarial positions to reach an agreement, for both positions may be phenomenally inadequate, considering as they do only matters of (scientific) fact, such as whether the universe is expanding or contracting.
 For phenomenological thinking, there must be a joint effort to gain insight into the phenomena themselves, and this is not a factual matter.

 *) Cf. Heidegger's remark on this way of proceeding: